 client group--An HSRP group that is created on a subinterface and linked to the master group via the group name.

 HSRP--Hot Standby Router Protocol.
 Protocol that provides high network availability and transparent network-topology changes.
-HSRP creates a router group with a lead device that services all packets sent to the HSRP address.
-The lead device is monitored by other devices in the group, and if it fails, one of these standby HSRP devices inherits the lead position and the HSRP group address.
+HSRP creates a router group with a lead router that services all packets sent to the HSRP address.
+The lead router is monitored by other routers in the group, and if it fails, one of these standby HSRP routers inherits the lead position and the HSRP group address.

 ISSU--In Service Software Upgrade.
 A process that allows Cisco IOS software to be updated or otherwise modified while packet forwarding continues.
 In most networks, planned software upgrades are a significant cause of downtime.
 ISSU allows Cisco IOS software to be modified while packet forwarding continues, which increases network availability and reduces downtime caused by planned software upgrades.

-master group--An HSRP group that is required on a physical interface for the purposes of electing active and standby devices.
+master group--An HSRP group that is required on a physical interface for the purposes of electing active and standby routers.

 RF--Redundancy Facility.
 A structured, functional interface used to notify its clients of active and standby state progressions and events.

 RP--Route Processor.
 A generic term for the centralized control unit in a chassis.
 Platforms usually use a platform-specific term, such as the RSP on the Cisco 7500, the PRE on the Cisco 10000, or the SUP+MSFC on the Cisco 7600.

 RPR--Route Processor Redundancy.
 RPR provides an alternative to the High System Availability (HSA) feature.
 HSA enables a system to reset and use a standby Route Processor (RP) if the active RP fails.
 Using RPR, you can reduce unplanned downtime because RPR enables a quicker switchover between an active and standby RP if the active RP experiences a fatal error.

 RPR+--An enhancement to RPR in which the standby RP is fully initialized.